The Future of the InternetView PDF

-The Internet has opened up unprecedented opportunities for diverse communities to speak, create, educate and entertain by building a direct connection with their audience.
+The Internet has opened up unprecedented opportunities for diverse communities to speak, create, educate, and entertain by building a direct connection with their audience.
 When mainstream media outlets fail to serve communities of color with relatable content, or resolve lingering issues of under-representation and misrepresentation, communities of color have sought out digital platforms and online services to tell their stories.
-In some cases, this has led to larger networks recognizing and providing space for previously overlooked talent and in other cases, it has given a platform to voices that would otherwise be silenced.
+In some cases, this has led to larger networks recognizing and providing space for previously overlooked talent.
+In other cases, it has given a platform to voices that would otherwise be silenced.

-We are inspired by the storytellers, advocates and educators who are maximizing and protecting our digital forums for free expression.
+We remain inspired by the storytellers, advocates, and educators who are maximizing and protecting our digital forums for free expression:

 - YouTube creator Glen Henry is the creator of the successful YouTube channel Beleaf in Fatherhood.
 The stay-at-home father of three and loving husband, documents his experience as an African American father in America, a role that is widely subject to stereotyping and skepticism.
-Henry not only shares his journey as a father with his audience of 110,000 followers but also challenges the misconception that Black dads aren’t around for their kids — a stereotype often heightened by TV and film’s portrayals of African American families.
+Henry not only shares his journey as a father with his audience of 110,000 followers, but also challenges the misconception that Black dads aren’t around for their kids — a stereotype often heightened by portrayals of African American families in TV and film.

-- Dallas Goldtooth and his comedy troupe “The 1491’s,” use sketch comedy and 500,000 YouTube followers to advocate for Indigenous culture and values and fight lingering stereotypes about Native communities.
-Dallas works as an advocate for the Indigenous Environmental Network, whose mission is to “protect the sacredness of Earth Mother from contamination and exploitation by respecting and adhering to indigenous knowledge and natural law.”
+- Dallas Goldtooth and his comedy troupe, “The 1491’s,” use sketch comedy and 500,000 YouTube followers to advocate for Indigenous culture and values and to fight lingering stereotypes about Native communities.
+Dallas works as an advocate for the Indigenous Environmental Network.
+Their mission is to “protect the sacredness of Earth Mother from contamination and exploitation by respecting and adhering to indigenous knowledge and natural law.”